jdittrich/userNeedResearchBook/text/allURBook.md

 4. During analysis you will create groups.
 Each group gets a headline.
     Create a hierarchy by using different paragraph styles – bigger headlines encompass smaller, lower in hierarchy headlines.
 5. Similar data is organized in lists.
-Make press enter to create new list points and paste your data in.
-6. To rearrange data you can use copy paste, drag and drop and the automatic tools the word processor provides (toolbar to move points in lists etc.)
+6. To rearrange data you can use copy paste, drag and drop and the tools the word processor provides (toolbar to move points in lists etc.)
 7. If you use paragraph styles you can use the navigation tool of the wordprocessor to scan through your structure

 ## Develop a first Structure  {#firstStructure}

-After you annotated your data you can start to structure the data.
+After you annotated your data you can start to structure the it.
 Structuring the data means suggesting principles behind the data, naming these principles and decide which data falls under which principle.